 We will check you are happy to continue and that you are feeling well prior to challenge.
 Another blood test will be taken.

-You will be asked to sit slightly reclined for 15 minutes and then the pneumococcus will be introduced to both nostrils by dripping in a small liquid sample with a dropper.
-You will be asked not to swallow so the fluid stays in the nose for as long as possible.
+You will be asked to sit in a reclined position during the procedure and for 15 minutes after inoculation.
+The bacteria will be introduced to both nostrils by dripping in a small liquid sample with a pipette.
+You will be asked not to swallow, touch your face and sniff so the fluid stays in the nose for as long as possible.
+We can provide extra pillows if needed to make you more comfortable.
 The overall visit takes around one hour and a half.